 Mobile has its own airport (MOB) and has two major interstates feeding into it.
 You can arrive in Mobile, Alabama via cruise ship or private charter.
 We recently drove through Mobile on our move across the country to Saint Augustine, Florida.
 Basically, what’s stopping you from getting there and having an incredible time?
 And if you’re traveling all this way, there are also some really cool, interesting National Parks in Alabama to check out!

 Mobile is in Alabama.
 That’s enough to make somebody who hasn’t been think about all they’ve heard, read or seen on TV about Alabama.
 Just stop right there: Mobile is completely different in nearly every way.
 Yes, of course there are people who are stuck in the 1860s or the 1950s, but they’re not as common as you’d think.
-Here are some interesting tidbits shared with me by Mobilians during my visit (but might not have factual backing):
+Here are some interesting tidbits shared with me by Mobilians during my visit:

 With such a long, storied history there are some very interesting cemeteries to explore and plenty of history-related things to do in Mobile.
 And there is a lot of wonderful art to experience, from murals to galleries.
 Artists in Mobile create works celebrating their history in the city, particularly when it comes to Mardi Gras, but with a close eye you’ll see more than beads.

 Every city you’ll ever visit has a few super awesome things that will keep visitors coming back or talking about for a long time.
 Mobile is for sure one of those places, but we’ll keep it short and sweet… like a beignet.
 In addition to these year-round things to do in Mobile, you’ll also find a fair number of festivals and city events.